AgonConsole8/agon-docs/docs/FAQ.md

 Yes, the Console8 firmware can be used on any existing Agon platform computer.
 This includes the original Agon Light, the Olimex Agon Light 2, the Agon Origins Edition, as well as the Agon Console8.

 There are no features in the firmware that are exclusive to the Agon Console8.
 It is possible to add a PS/2 mouse port and two joystick ports to Agon Light machines in a manner that is completely compatible with the Console8 firmware.

+To help reduce this confusion, the "Console8" name has been dropped for firmware releases in favour of "Agon Platform" in April 2025.
+The Console8 firmware is now known as the Agon Platform firmware.

 ## How should I connect the Agon to my PC for programming the VDP?